Wayfiding/Python/TaskMaster/README.md

 </div>
 </div>

-> This is simple Task Master built in Flask, all this little applicant was developed following the video on freecodecamp.
+> This is simple Task Master built in Flask, all this little applicantion was developed following the [video](https://www.youtube.com/watch?v=Z1RJmh_OqeA&ab_channel=freeCodeCamp.org) on freecodecamp.
 After that was deployed on Heroku.

 ## How to use